When To Replace Trailer Tires – A Practical Perspective

 When Must You Replace Trailer Tires?

 Some tire stores will give you the 3/32″ rule, while others will say 2/32″ (1/16″).
 This is talking about tread depth.
 Most tires also have “wear bars” that show when the manufacturer thinks the tire is worn out.
 See the wear bar photo.
-If the tire tread, in it’s most worn spot is below this number, then replace it.
+If the tire tread, in its most worn spot is below this number, then replace it.

 Wear Bars Showing - Replace Trailer TiresOK, that works pretty well for car tires, but when have you ever “worn out” a trailer tire?

-For trailers, wear-out happens most often when there are other circumstances.
-Things like misalignment, or bad brake balance.
-I haven’t actually “worn out” a trailer tire.
-Yes, I’ve had to change them because of age, dry rot, or road hazard damage, but not just for wear.
+I have not actually “worn out” a trailer tire.
+Yes, I have had to change them because of age, dry rot, or road hazard damage, but not just for wear.

 Another rule a tire store may tell: Replace trailer tires every 3 years regardless of wear.
-(I’ve heard everything from 3 years to 6 years, so I reject timelines as an absolute.)
-I agree, time is an important factor, but it’s not an absolute.
-And yet, it reminds me to ask myself Who to Believe?
-I don’t buy into the 3 years stuff.
-If the tires can’t last more than 3 years, they’re the wrong trailer tires, if you ask me.
+(I have heard everything from 3 years to 6 years, so I reject timelines as an absolute.)
+I agree, time is an important factor, but it is not an absolute.

 Recommendations